 “I was taught both practical and theoretical skills which I was able to use to successfully complete assignments and my dissertation.
 The course also enhanced my understanding and knowledge of environmental legislation through the EU Environmental Law module.
 This has particularly helped me in my current employment where I assess risks to aircraft materials and processes based on EU REACH Regulations.”

 You'll be taught by lecturers with expertise across a broad range of areas, including contaminated land, air pollution, environmental economics, environmental law, ecosystem service, and project management with extensive experience in both academic and industrial applications, showing you how to develop and apply your skills.

 Many of our academics are well-known within the scientific world.
 For example, Professor Chris Collins' research into the bioavailability and bioaccesability of environmental pollutants has been recognised by appointments onto two Defra committees that advise the government on the environmental chemistry of hazardous substances and veterinary products.

-In the most recent Research Excellence Framework assessment (REF 2014), we ranked 3rd in the UK for research power in Earth Systems and Environmental Sciences.
+Based on the most recent Research Excellence Framework assessment (REF 2014), the University of Reading ranked 4th in the UK for research power in Earth Systems and Environmental Sciences^.

 79% of our research was ranked in the world-leading and internationally excellent categories, and our scores were well above the sector average for research impact and research environment.